 Stellar Data Recovery Free Edition (Windows or Mac) can help you free scan your WD My Passport storage drive, free preview recoverable files, and free recover up to 1 Gigabyte of data.
 If you need unlimited data recovery capability, you need to upgrade the software from Free Edition to Professional or Premium Edition.
 All the editions of Stellar Data Recovery have a 30-day money-back guarantee; so, upgrade with confidence.

 Tips for Effective Formatting

-Format your Western Digital My Passport external hard drive to FAT32 or ex-FAT format so to transfer the data between a Mac and Windows system conveniently.
+1. Format your Western Digital My Passport external hard drive to FAT32 or ex-FAT format to conveniently transfer the data between a Mac and Windows system.

-There are specific third-party systems, like Digital Camcorders, and Sony PlayStation 3, which need the drives to be formatted in either FAT32 or ex-FAT format to perform read from and write operation.
+2. There are specific third-party systems, like Digital Camcorders and Sony PlayStation, which need the drives to be formatted in either FAT32 or ex-FAT format to perform read and write operation.
 Check it before selecting a file format.

-Due to some limitations FAT32 format is not useful for every type of user, and also affects both Mac’s and PC’s performances.
+4. Due to the limitation of FAT32, it is not useful for every user and affects Mac’s and PC’s performances.
 Therefore, it is better to choose ex-FAT instead.

-Like FAT32, ex-FAT is not a very commonly used file system, due to which its support may vary among third-party devices.
+5. Like FAT32, ex-FAT is not a commonly used file system, due to which its support may vary among third-party devices.